-Tropical Storm Sally to form in Gulf of Mexico Saturday, head for landfall in Louisiana
+Tropical Storm Sally forms in Gulf of Mexico with landfall forecast in Louisiana Wednesday as hurricane

 Heavy rainfall is also a serious concern.
 The National Hurricane Center is calling for “total rainfall accumulations of 2 to 4 inches with isolated maximum amounts of 6 inches” across central portions of the Gulf Coast from late Sunday through the midweek.

-However, computer model data suggests this forecast may need to be raised significantly, with a broad 5 to 10 inches likely and localized amounts exceeding 20 inches probable.
+However, computer modeling data suggests this forecast may need to be raised significantly, with a broad 5-to-10 inches likely and localized amounts exceeding 20 inches probable.
+The Hurricane Center cautioned against this possibility in its key messages, stating: “This is expected to be a slow-moving system that will likely continue to produce heavy rainfall and considerable flooding near the central Gulf Coast through the middle of next week.
+Flash, urban and rapid onset flooding along small streams and minor to isolated moderate flooding on rivers is likely.”

-A couple of tornadoes are possible in the rain bands of the storm when it makes landfall, especially across coastal Mississippi, Alabama, and the Big Bend of Florida.
+A couple of tornadoes are possible in the rain bands of the storm when it makes landfall, especially across coastal Mississippi, Alabama and the Big Bend of Florida.

-Meanwhile, Sally won’t be alone in the Atlantic.
+Meanwhile, Sally isn’t alone in the Atlantic.
 Two other storms are churning simultaneously.

 Paulette and Rene

-Tropical Storms Paulette and Rene were twirling over the open Atlantic on Saturday.
-Both systems formed last weekend, and have thus far largely remained largely away from land.
+Tropical Storm Paulette and Depression Rene were twirling over the open Atlantic on Saturday.
+Both systems formed last weekend and have thus far largely remained away from land.

-Rene had maximum sustained winds of 40 mph early Saturday, and has been struggling to produce any long-lived shower and thunderstorm activity.
+Rene had maximum sustained winds of 35 mph Saturday morning, down from 40 mph earlier in the day when it was a tropical storm.
+It has been struggling to produce any long-lived shower and thunderstorm activity.
 On Friday, a few hours passed with only a naked circulation, devoid of any thunderstorms or mentionable rainfall.
 Renewed thunderstorms bubbled up later, keeping the storm alive.

 Tropical Storm Paulette, on the other hand, is in a position to affect Bermuda as a hurricane.
-It was on the cusp of becoming a hurricane Saturday morning with maximum sustained winds of 70 mph.
-The National Hurricane Center forecasts it to achieve Category 2 intensity with winds near 100 mph as it passes close to Bermuda on Monday, with impacts beginning on Sunday.
+It was on the cusp of becoming a hurricane Saturday morning, with maximum sustained winds of 70 mph.
+The National Hurricane Center forecasts it to achieve Category 2 intensity with winds near 100 mph as it passes close to Bermuda on Monday, with impacts beginning Sunday.

 A tropical storm warning and a hurricane watch are up for the island.